cmsc105-f24/cmsc105-f24.github.io/labs/lab5.md

 ## Program 2: Names

 Using a loop (`for` or `while`), write a program that reads 10 different names from a user.
 If the name contains the letter 'e', continue with next iteration.
-If it doesn't contain the alphabet 'e', `print` the message "Name Accepted" and stop.
+If it doesn't contain the letter 'e', `print` the message "Name Accepted" and stop.

 **Hint:** Use `find` function to search for a letter in the string.